Scientists Change Our Understanding of How Anaesthesia Messes With the Brain - Slashdot

 The core functions are the critical ones.
 Don't breathe, die, go unconscious well maybe you get left alone by the coyotes.

 As for cardiac rhythms, gas anesthetics are arrhythmogenic, but it's usually not a problem.
-Spinals - as are given for most cesarean sections - are more likely to produce slow heart ra
+Spinals - as are given for most cesarean sections - are more likely to produce slow heart rates, as they disable the autonomic nerves as well as the sensory ones.
+However, we have drugs for that.

 Re: (Score:1)